 "Gone."
 Reliance said with finality.
 "I believe what the researchers and analysts will find now will be nothing more than an exotic, previously unknown substance with but a single internal symmetry reflected in its surface and properties."

 That indeed turned out to be the case.
-The tonnage in the mining camps waiting to be exported, the granules mixed in with the dispersion materials, and even the samples sent to colonial administration headquarters on Earth, now all revealed a singular crystal alignment.
+The tonnage in the mining camps waiting to be exported, the granules mixed in with the dispersion materials, and even the samples sent to colonial administration headquarters on Earth, now all revealed only a singular crystal alignment.

 Miranda reported a clean bill of health for the five she interviewed.
 Whether or not the Director believed Reliance's story as reiterated by Jonathan was a moot point.
-All that mattered to him was that they had recovered and that Jonathan--one of the main creators of the third generation android--had declared them functioning within normal parameters and could go back to work.
+All that mattered to him was that they had recovered and that Doctor Jonathan Blakely--one of the main creators of the third generation android--had declared them functioning within normal parameters and could go back to work.
 All the droids coordinating the dispersion operation as well as those who'd been maintaining the water system on the Southern continent returned to their assignments, strangely refreshed.
-Within days the project was up and running again with optimal efficiency.
+Within days the project was up and running again at optimal efficiency.

 Sagittarium did prove to be impervious to all frequencies of radiation, blocking it across the spectrum; in particluar, gamma and infrared.
-And if it could withstand a supernova blast, it could withstand covering the hull of star ships.
+And if it could withstand a supernova blast, it could withstand covering the hull of starships.
 In that regard, at least, it turned out to be of inestimable commercial value.
 Consequently, the sagittarium mining camps prospered, gradually growing into towns with all the associated accoutrements.
 Horizon was on the move and Jonathan was a part of it.